cesar-ilharco/acl-2020/_pages/program/demoaccept.md

 **EXPLAINABOARD: An Explainable Leaderboard for NLP**<br/>
 *Pengfei Liu, Jinlan Fu, Yang Xiao, Weizhe Yuan, Shuaichen Chang, Junqi Dai, Yixin Liu, Zihuiwen Ye and Graham Neubig*

 >This very useful demo allows the user to compare state of the art papers (or your own output)  from both a theoretical (explanatory) perspective AND actual output perspecitves, as shown in as many as 6 tasks (they claim they implemented 74 NER systems) on 3 dimensions: Interpretability (single-system analysis, pair-wise analysis, data bias analysis), Interactivity (Fine-graine error analysis, system combination), and reliability (Confidence and calibration).
-It is really a good tool to use on your own systems as you tune them!
+It is really a good tool to use on your own systems as you tune them!.

 ### Best Demo Runner-up

 **ESRA: Explainable Scientific Research Assistant**<br/>